CHEN TAIJIQUAN (Tai Chi Chuan) SYLLABUS

 Techniques for learning tai chi

 Learning tai ji quan is a mix of external and internal awareness, most importantly in class, watch closely and copy exactly the teacher’s movements (don’t close the eyes except in Standing Post).
-Slowly, keeping a calm mind by relaxing nerves, muscles and ligaments, the body begins to relax and open up to let energy flow more freely.
+Slowly, keeping a calm mind by relaxing nerves, muscles and ligaments, the body begins to relax and open up to let your energy flow more freely.

 A ‘form’ or routine is a sequence of linked movements that create a continuous flowing exercise that applies the silk reeling movements and principles (taught in Foundation classes) in action.
 Because routines are practiced as a continuous sequence, once they are memorised, they allow the mind to relax and the body to start moving more freely.
 It takes time and constant practice to refine the postures and movements of each form that slowly builds strength and understanding of the martial applications contained within the movements.